-Environmental Health Team and specifically the Food, Health & Safety Team's aims are to protect the health and safety and welfare of people at work and others who may as a result of a work activity be exposed to risk or harm, including members of the Public.
+Public Protection and specifically the health and safety team's aims are to protect the health, safety and welfare of people at work and others who may, as a result of a work activity be exposed to risk or harm, including members of the Public.

-Environmental Health recognise our statutory obligations to ensure information, guidance and adequate arrangements are made for the enforcement measures deemed necessary for health and safety in regard to work activities, in line with and not to raise conflict to the principles set by the Health & Safety Executive.
+Public Protection recognise the statutory obligations to ensure information, guidance and adequate arrangements are made for the enforcement measures deemed necessary for health and safety in regard to work activities, in accordance with and not to raise conflict to the principles set by the Health & Safety Executive.

-This policy is written according to the Regulators Compliance Code and the regulatory principles required under the Legislative and Regulatory Reform Act 2006 which sets out general principles to which Enforcement officers shall have full regard.
-All Environmental Health Environmental Health Officers authorised for health and safety duties to include all enforcement decisions shall follow the Health & Safety Executive enforcement policy statement and this Policy.
+This policy is written according to the Regulators Compliance Code and the regulatory principles required under the Legislative and Regulatory Reform Act 2006 which sets out general principles to which Enforcement Officers shall have full regard.
+All Public Protection Environmental Health officers authorised for health and safety duties, to include all enforcement decisions, shall follow the Health & Safety Executive enforcement policy statement and this Policy.

-It is an expectation that all Environmental Health Officers engaged for the purpose of conducting inspections advisory or enforcement activities in terms of Health & Safety as defined in the Health & Safety at Work Act 1974; shall make controlled and appropriate use of the powers as designated in the enabling act.
+It is an expectation that all Environmental Health Officers engaged for the purpose of conducting inspections, advisory or enforcement activities in terms of Health & Safety as defined in the Health & Safety at Work Act 1974; shall do so through controlled and appropriate use of the powers as designated in the enabling act.
 Namely the use of enforcement notices, improvement notices, prohibition notices and prosecution proceedings.
-All Environmental Health Officers authorised by Environmental Health under the enabling act shall recognise and submit that all officers are held accountable as individual authorised officers in the event of failures to safeguard health, safety and welfare.
+All Environmental Health Officers authorised by Public Protection under the enabling act shall recognise and submit that all officers are held accountable as individual authorised officers in the event of failures to safeguard health, safety and welfare.

-Environmental Health - Health and Safety officers shall have regard to the principles of the Health &Safety Executive business plan and the need to maintain a recognisable, controlled balance between enforcement measures and other activities that may include intervention, surveillance and advice.
+Public Protection - Health and Safety officers shall have regard to the principles of the Health & Safety Executive business plan and the need to maintain a recognisable, controlled balance between enforcement measures and other activities that may include intervention, surveillance and advice.